Portion Control 3 Piece Serving Set

 It is possible that the seal was not secure on the bag.
 A wrinkle along the seal can cause leakage and allow air to enter.
 Sometimes moisture or food material (such as blood, grease, powders, crumbs, etc.) prevent the bag from sealing properly.
 In the above cases, cutting the seal, cleaning the area and resealing should fix the problem.

 If you are vacuum packaging sharp food items, the bag may have been punctured.
 Always cover sharp food items with a soft cushioning material.
-We sell a product called Bone Guards to add a layer of material over sharp objects.

 Finally, fermentation or the release of natural gases from inside the foods may have occurred.
 When this happens, food may have begun to spoil and should be discarded.